- Outside Karting

 Piers has moved in to what arguably is the most competitive class in karting X30 jnr.
 He has a tough time ahead with some races exceeding sixty drivers.
-Already we see some promise two races and Piers has been on the podium and received two trophies.
+Already we see some promise four races and Piers has been on the podium and received four trophies.

 More hard work on and off the track and who knows what Piers can achieve - keep watching!

 Sponsorship in motorsport is key to the future of any driver and this is no different for Piers.